 I have a tax literal that should be written at the top of the 1040, but it's overlapping with the title of the form, is there a way to fix this?

-Starting in 2018, the IRS has developed a new Form 1040.
+In 2018, the IRS developed a new Form 1040.
 As a result of this new design, the margins at the top of the page that had been there are no longer present.
 The literals that would normally be written in the margins no longer have the extra space to be printed and as a result they will overlap with the text at the top of the page.
-As various instructions dictate that certain literals must be written at the top of the Form 1040, unless the forms are adapted to make room or the instructions are updated to change where they are to be written, these literals will continue to print at the top overlapping the pre-existing text on the form.
+As various instructions dictate that certain literals must be written at the top of the Form 1040, these literals will continue to print at the top overlapping the pre-existing text on the form.

 The information displayed by a literal is still transmitted in an e-filed return to the IRS, so the overlap is simply displayed when viewing the return.
 When printing the return for paper-file, the overlap will be present as well on the printed copy.
 The IRS will be able to process returns with this printing format.